Saturday, December 12, 2009

 Olean and the FDA

-Olean, the brand name for Olestra, is a fat-substitute produced by Proctor & Gamble, which is apparently fat, calorie, and cholesterol free.
+Olean, the brand name for Olestra, a fat-substitute produced by Proctor & Gamble, which is apparently fat, calorie, and cholesterol free.
 The substance works to prevent the body from accumulating fat from the food it is on or cooked with in two ways.
-Primarily, the molecule is too large to be digested by the human body, through normal processes; also, it apparently accelerates the digestive system.
+Primarily, the molecule is too large to be digested by the human body, through normal processes an it accelerates the digestive system.

-Consequently, it was hailed the salvation to obesity; unfortunately, not without serious side effects.
+It was hailed as the salvation to obesity when first released; unfortunately, not without serious side effects.
 Numerous cases of stomach pain, uncontrollable diarrhea, and a loss of essential nutrients, soon made Olean a product to be avoided.

-In my opinion, the FDA failed again and probably profited in some way through its interaction with Proctor & Gamble.
-Not only was Proctor & Gamble able to produce and release a product without sufficient testing, but the FDA allowed the product to persist in the marketplace, in spite of continuously mounting evidence that it was not good for the body.
+It seems that the FDA failed again and probably profited in some way through its interaction with Proctor & Gamble.
+Not only was Proctor & Gamble able to produce and release a product without sufficient testing, but the FDA allowed the product to persist in the marketplace, in spite of continuously mounting evidence of health concerns.
 Additionally, when sales of products containing the ingredient nose-dived, the FDA threw its full support behind Proctor & Gamble, deciding that it was no longer necessary to warn the public of the negative side effects.

 This situation is yet another piece of evidence that corporate America and the FDA work side-by-side, and not always in the interest of the consumer.